centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/administration.md

 ### Distributed architecture

-The hosts and services discoveries both rely on Gorgone to perform discoveries on both Central and Remote Servers or Pollers.
+The host and service discoveries both rely on Gorgone to perform discoveries on both Central and Remote Servers or Pollers.

 > It is necessary to have a ZMQ communication between the Central server and a